Road Map to Running for Office

 5. How can I publicize my candidacy?

 Once your paperwork has been certified, you should start thinking about how you will make your candidacy visible to the public.
 If you are running for a town wide office, you may want to declare in Letters to the Editor on the Swellesley Report.
 You might consider writing a letter to friends, neighbors and other potential supporters, both to generate interest in your campaign and to raise funds for it if needed.
 (If you are going to raise money for your campaign, you will need to report both contributions and expenses by filing appropriate paperwork with the Town Clerk's Office.
-See pages 11-13 of the Candidates Handbook for an introduction to campaign finance.
+See LWVW's Candidates Handbook for an introduction to campaign finance.
 If you have questions, you should contact the kckato [at] wellesleyma.gov (Town Clerk).)

 The time-honored tradition for both Town Meeting Member and town wide candidates is to mail a physical postcard to your constituents - names and addresses of voters listed by precinct are readily available from the Town Clerk's office.
 For a Town Meeting run, this may be a sufficient level of campaigning!
 Because postage is expensive, many candidates target only frequent voters or voters they have identified as likely supporters.
 Many town wide candidates also create websites and/or use email, Facebook or other social media platforms to introduce themselves.
 Getting friends to write letters of support, host an event so voters can meet you, or display a yard sign on your behalf are also effective ways to communicate.
 Talk to people you know who have successfully campaigned for local office and ask for their suggestions.
-Page 8 of the Candidates Handbook lists a few campaign tips and the above video has even more ideas!
+Included in the Candidates Handbook lists a few campaign tips and the above video has even more ideas!

 All candidates on the ballot will also be invited to submit information and a photo to Vote411.org, a League-run website which provides personalized candidate and voting information to the public.
 It's an easy and effective way to get your name out to the public.
 Town wide candidates are also invited to participate in Meet the Candidates Night an annual League event which allows candidates to introduce themselves, describe why they are running, and answer voter questions.
 More time is usually given to races which are contested.
 Other organizations (e.g., Sustainable Wellesley, Wellesley Dems, Wellesley Republicans) may also sponsor "candidate evenings" where their members can meet and ask questions of the candidates.
 Local media may also solicit candidate information and you should take advantage of such invitations to introduce yourself.
 The event is TBA sometime in Feb 2024.